 But when is permission required and when does fair use apply?
-The simple answers, "never" and "always" are unfortunately, not the right answers.
-Learning to analyze a use to determine whether it's a fair use, while not impossibly difficult, does require some effort.
+Unfortunately, this question does not have a simple answer.
+Learning to analyze a use to determine whether it's a fair use does require some effort.
 There are workable guidelines, but they tend to be more restrictive than sometimes necessary.
 Nevertheless, they may be preferable to no help at all.

 It's time to get serious

 The entire publishing industry is in upheaval, trying to find its way into its own digital future.
 Along the way, they seem determined to be as aggressive as possible towards some of their most important customers, universities and their libraries.
 They are actively challenging what they consider to be unauthorized and illegal uses of their works in our course management systems (such as Canvas), our libraries' electronic reserves systems, and on faculty and departmental web servers.
 They've been encouraged by a success or two and are vigorously pressing what used to be an ambiguity about the law as though it were settled law -- the scope and extent of application of fair use to the delivery of educational course materials within academe.
 Will we be able to withstand an allegation of infringement?